 1 thumb-length quill of cinnamon

-a large blade of mace (or a quarter of a nutmeg, grated)
+a blade of mace (or a little grating of nutmeg)

 For the glaze: